 What’s in your personal watch collection?

 Not much of a surprise here, but a lot of vintage Seiko and Heuer!
 I actually get asked this question quite a bit, and my answer is always greeted with surprise (in particular from those that insist they “have a smartphone and don’t need a watch.”
 To each their own, but that’s not me, or DCVW’s customers.
-My personal collection has a little over 100 pieces, almost entirely from the 1960’s to early 1980’s; the Seiko 6139 and 6106 favor heavily within these, in particular, due to their dozen-plus variants for each.
+My personal collection is almost entirely from the 1960’s to early 1980’s; the Seiko 6139 and 6138 favor heavily within these, in particular, due to their dozen-plus variants for each.
 Yes, there are some quartz in there – a faux pas, I know – and these are mostly 1980s-era Heuer dive watches, which are incredible for their design and durability.
-Another of my personal favorites are so-called regatta watches – after all, Washington, DC loves its sailing.
+Another of my personal favorites are so-called regatta watches – after all, who doesn't like sailing?
 These are usually characterized by movements with five or ten-minute countdowns for timing the start of regatta races; I have several from Heuer, Seiko, and Memosail.
 Finally, as I noted, I have a passion for military history, and this extends to horology.
 I love pieces like World War II Hamilton military watches, and the Bulova Accutron Astronaut and Omega Speedmasters, which the U.S. government (per Hodinkee and other watch sites) issued to pilots and astronauts.

 1968 Bulova Accutron Astronaut GMT Electric